EetuEkman/powershell-scripts/readme.md

 ## Module-Helper.ps1

-The script provides various options to import or remove the modules.
+Module-Helper.ps1 provides various options to import or remove the modules.

-Before running the script, changing the execution policy might be needed or use the `Unblock-File` PowerShell cmdlet.
+To run the script, changing the execution policy might be needed. `Unblock-File` PowerShell cmdlet can also be used.

-Because the script has to copy files or change module paths, the script requires administrator privileges.
+Because the script has to copy files or alter module paths, the script requires administrator privileges.

-The script can be run with `.\module-helper.ps1` from the current directory.
+The script can be run with `PS> .\module-helper.ps1` from the current directory.

+### Requirements

+..* PowerShell 7 ran as administrator

 ## New-ReactApp

-New-ReactApp sets up a new simple barebones react app, similar way to the [Create React App](https://create-react-app.dev/), but without all the added libraries and functionalities.
+New-ReactApp sets up a simple react app, similar way to the [Create React App](https://create-react-app.dev/), but without all the added features.

+### Requirements

+..* PowerShell 7 ran as administrator
+..* Node package manager installed with executable found in PATH

 Syntax: `New-ReactApp [-AppName] <String> [-Path <String>]`

 AppName parameter is mandatory.
 Certain characters are not allowed.
-Invalid characters are found in `[System.IO.Path]::GetInvalidFileNameChars()`
+Invalid characters are listed in `PS> [System.IO.Path]::GetInvalidFileNameChars()`

 Path parameter is optional.
-Without the parameter, the React app will be bootstrapped to a directory in the current working directory.
+Without the parameter, the react app will be set up in a directory created to the current working directory.